 Ground chicken meatballs, coated in a Marsala cream sauce are by far our favorite dinner recipe.
-A healthy meal that feels decadent with this amazing sauce.
+A simple dinner that feels decadent with a flavorful cream sauce.
+Brown the meatballs in a skillet first to create the base for the Marsala sauce.
 Go ahead and make a double batch and freeze for later.

-Chicken marsala is a traditional Italian dish that can be served many ways, but typically it is thin chicken cutlets, served with a rich, creamy Marsala wine sauce.
-You can recreate all those great flavors by making ground chicken meatballs.
+Traditional chicken with marsala sauce is an Italian dish that can be served many ways, but typically it’s thin chicken cutlets, served with a rich, Marsala wine sauce.
+Marsala wine has a unique taste that adds so much flavor, and is what makes the sauce stand out.

-- Ground chicken – a healthy protein.
-Ground turkey would work too, the butcher will grind chicken breasts for you in most groceries.
+- Ground chicken breast – Ground turkey will work too.
+If you can’t find it, ask the butcher, they will grind chicken breasts for you in most grocery stores.

 - Panko breadcrumbs – this will bind the ingredients.

-- Marsala wine – good for all kinds of meals, you can store in your pantry.
+- Marsala wine – good for all kinds of meals, you can store in your pantry and it lasts forever.
+I typically use a dry versus a sweet variety but either will create a wonderful sauce.

 - Chicken broth – the flavor will help build the layers of flavor in the sauce.